Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 At this point, the database is not yet created.
 In this task, you will run the application for the first time and test the CRUD operations.
 The database will be created on the fly with Code First.

->**Note:** Before running the application, open web.config and fix the database connection string (This issue is part of the MVC4 Beta Release Notes).
+>**Note:** Before running the application, open global.asax and fix the database connection string (This issue is part of the MVC4 Beta Release Notes).
 >
 > 1. Open **global.asax** and add another slash (**\\**) to the connection string Data source:
 >